 What's the difference between Google Tasks and Google Keep?

 Google Tasks is a to-do list with due dates, recurrence, and completion tracking.
 Google Keep is a note-taking app with checklists, images, and audio recordings.
-Use Tasks for actions; use Keep for reference notes and quick ideas.
+Use Tasks for actions and Keep for reference notes and quick ideas; our Google Keep vs. Google Tasks comparison breaks down each feature and when to use which.

 How do I sync Google Tasks with Notion?